 Your crowdfunding campaign isn’t just a product listing.
 Instead, these campaigns are compelling, because they offer a place for you to tell your story.
 This can include who you are, what you have made, and why it would be beneficial to your backers and the larger world.

-8. You Have Money to Begin Investing into the Campaign
+You Have Money to Begin Investing in the Campaign

 Crowdfunding can save you money in a few ways.
 It offers a lower financial risk than personally bankrolling the manufacture of a new product.
 It also saves you from investing in a risky product that no one will buy, as the amount of backing you have will essentially vet your investment.